Bette Bowman, artist

 Returning home that evening, I painted a glass ball along the waters edge in my painting.
 In this way, I believed I had found my ball.
 My search for a glass ball was completely satisfied.
 I had a peaceful, grateful, spiritual feeling of joy, of thankfulness to God, for the support of my family and of my many art teachers that had helped me learn to paint.

 The very next afternoon, I set up my easel under the shade of a palm tree to paint the "twin moks" en plein air.
-My sister settled happily next to me in her lounge chair with a good book.
+My twin sister settled happily next to me in her lounge chair with a good book.

 I looked up from my palette and noticed something floating in the surf.
 "Look!"
 I shouted.
 Then, my sister saw it.
 We ran down to the waters edge.
 She scooped up the ball, as my hands still held a tube of paint and the lid.
 "It's your ball, it's your ball!!", she screamed with joy.
 We jumped up and down in a circle, laughing and hugging each other.